fw-ai-external/reward-kit/examples/frozen_lake_mcp_complete/REMOTE_DEPLOYMENT_HANDOFF.md

    - Add timeout handling for stale sessions
    - Implement proper session resource cleanup

-## 🧪 UPDATED Testing Methodology (Post-Bugfix)

-Based on the recent critical bugs, our testing strategy must be updated to focus on preventing regressions and validating the true parallel performance of the system.
-The following testing plan is now recommended.
+## 🔬 **Action Plan**

+This action plan outlines the next steps for finalizing the remote deployment and testing strategy.

-### **🔥 Priority 1: URL Handling & Redirect Robustness (URGENT)**
+### **🔥 Priority 1: Fix Critical Playback Bug (URGENT)**
+**Priority**: 🔥 **URGENT** - The core playback functionality is not behaving as expected.

+**Context**: It has been observed that the current playback implementation **does not hit the MCP server**.
+This is incorrect.
+Playback should only replace the expensive LLM call that *generates* an action.
+The recorded action must then be sent to the MCP environment to drive the simulation and get a new, updated observation.

+**Root Cause Analysis**:
+The investigation has revealed that the recording file generated during the test's recording phase is **empty**.
+This causes the subsequent playback phase to fail silently and fall back to live mode, which masks the underlying issue and makes it appear as though playback is working.

+**Action Item**:
+- **Debug `rollout()` function**: The primary task is to debug the `rollout` function in `reward_kit/mcp_env.py` and the `log_conversation_state_for_playback` method in the `FireworksPolicy` class.
+- **Hypothesis**: The issue may be related to asynchronous file I/O within the `asyncio` event loop or incorrect file handle management within the test suite.
+The `with open(...)` calls inside async functions are a potential source of problems.
+- **Goal**: Ensure that the recording file is correctly written to with the full trajectory data during the recording phase.
+Once this is fixed, the playback phase should naturally start hitting the MCP server with the recorded actions, as the code structure already supports this.

+### **⚠️ Priority 2: Finalize CI/CD Testing Strategy (HIGH)**
-**Priority**: 🔥 **URGENT** - This is to prevent a regression of the last critical bug.
+**Priority**: ⚠️ **HIGH** - This is critical for stable, fast, and reliable testing.

-**Context**: The last blocking issue was caused by the `httpx` client changing a `POST` request to a `GET` request when following a server redirect.
-This redirect was triggered by a missing trailing slash in the URL.
-Our testing must ensure this never happens again.
+**Context**: Once the playback bug is fixed, we need a robust offline testing strategy for CI.
+The current end-to-end tests rely on recording live trajectories from the Fireworks API, which is too slow and non-deterministic for a CI environment.

+**Action Items**:
+1.  **Standardize Dataset**: All tests should use the `examples/frozen_lake_mcp_complete/shared_data/rollouts.jsonl` dataset for consistency.
+2.  **Create a Pre-Recorded Trajectory**:
+    -   Run a local test to generate a clean, canonical recording file (after the playback bug is fixed).
+    -   Save this file as `examples/frozen_lake_mcp_complete/shared_data/recorded_trajectory.jsonl`.
+    -   Check this file into the repository.
+3.  **Update CI Test Configuration**:
+    -   Modify the CI scripts to set the `REWARD_KIT_PLAYBACK_FILE` environment variable to point to the newly checked-in `recorded_trajectory.jsonl`.
+    -   This ensures that CI tests run exclusively in playback mode, making them fast, offline, and deterministic.
+4.  **Update Local Test Configuration**:
+    -   Ensure that local tests (like `tests/test_record_and_playback_e2e.py`) can still be run to generate *new* recordings if the `recorded_trajectory.jsonl` file needs to be updated.

+### **🟡 Priority 3: Add Regression and Robustness Tests (MEDIUM)**
+**Priority**: 🟡 **MEDIUM** - These tests will ensure long-term stability.

 **Test File to Create**: `tests/test_url_handling.py`

 **Test Scenarios**:
-1.  **URL with Trailing Slash**:
-    -   Connect to the server using a URL that correctly includes the trailing slash (e.g., `.../mcp/`).
+1.  **URL with Trailing Slash**: Connect to the server using a URL that correctly includes the trailing slash (e.g., `.../mcp/`).
     -   **Expected Result**: The connection succeeds immediately with no redirects.
-2.  **URL without Trailing Slash**:
-    -   Connect using a URL *without* the trailing slash (e.g., `.../mcp`).
+2.  **URL without Trailing Slash**: Connect using a URL *without* the trailing slash (e.g., `.../mcp`).
-    -   **Expected Result**: The connection succeeds.
-The `reward-kit` client-side fix should automatically append the slash, preventing any server redirect.
+    -   **Expected Result**: The `reward-kit` client-side fix should automatically append the slash, preventing any server redirect.
-3.  **Cross-Path Redirect (Advanced)**:
-    -   (If possible) Configure a temporary server endpoint that issues a `307` redirect from a different path (e.g., from `/mcp-old/` to `/mcp/`).
-    -   Send a `POST` request to the old endpoint.
-    -   **Expected Result**: Verify that the `POST` method is preserved after the redirect.
-This validates the behavior of the underlying HTTP client and our assumptions about it.

-### **⚠️ Priority 2: Parallel Rollout Validation (HIGH)**
-**Priority**: ⚠️ **HIGH** - This validates the core feature of the system for production.

-**Context**: The original async race conditions were fixed, but the fix was never validated under true parallel load because the URL bug was blocking all tests.
-We must now confirm that the on-demand session management works correctly for multiple concurrent rollouts.

-**Action Items**:
-1.  **Update `test_remote_north_star.py`**:
-    -   In `examples/frozen_lake_mcp_complete/remote_testing/test_remote_north_star.py`, uncomment the additional dataset entries to run with 3 concurrent environments.
-    -   **Expected Result**: The test should pass with all three rollouts completing successfully and generating valid trajectories.
-Check logs for any `asyncio` or `anyio` warnings.
-2.  **Create `tests/test_parallel_rollouts.py`**:
-    -   **Scenario**: Run rollouts with a larger number of concurrent sessions (e.g., 5, 10, 20).
-    -   **Verification**:
-        -   Programmatically verify that the number of returned trajectories matches the number of environments.
-        -   Check for session data integrity: ensure that the `seed`, `actions`, and `observations` in the resulting trajectories are not mixed or duplicated across sessions.
-        -   Monitor server logs for any cleanup errors or warnings after the test completes.

-### **🟡 Priority 3: Session Lifecycle & Resource Testing (MEDIUM)**
-**Priority**: 🟡 **MEDIUM** - These are general robustness and stability tests.

-**Context**: Beyond basic connections, we need to ensure sessions are managed gracefully throughout their lifecycle and that the server's resources are exposed correctly.

-**Test Files to Create**: `tests/test_session_lifecycle.py`, `tests/test_resource_handlers.py`

-**Test Scenarios**:
-1.  **`test_session_lifecycle.py`**:
-    -   **Abnormal Termination**: Simulate a client disconnecting abruptly during a rollout.
-    -   **Expected Result**: The server should not crash.
-It should eventually time out the orphaned session and clean up its resources.
-    -   **Long-Running Sessions**: Run a single session for an extended number of steps (e.g., 200+) to check for potential memory leaks on the server.
-2.  **`test_resource_handlers.py`**:
-    -   **List and Read**: Verify that all expected resources (`initial_state`, `config`) can be listed and read successfully.
-    -   **Invalid Resource**: Attempt to read a resource that does not exist.
-    -   **Expected Result**: The server should return a graceful error (e.g., a standard MCP error message) instead of crashing.

 ### **🟢 Priority 4: Code Cleanup and Finalization**
 1.  **Remove Debug Logging**:
-   - Remove any remaining `print()` statements or excessive debug logging from `simulation_server.py` and `mcp_env.py` that were added during debugging.
+   - Remove any remaining `print()` statements or excessive debug logging from `simulation_server.py` and `mcp_env.py`.
 2.  **Resource Handler Optimization**:
    - The current resource handler in `simulation_server.py` uses a simplified string return.
 For long-term maintainability, consider updating it to return proper MCP types (e.g., `TextResourceContents`).
-This will improve compatibility with other MCP tools.
+3.  **Session Management Review**:
+   - Review session creation/cleanup logic in `simulation_server.py`.
+   - Add timeout handling for stale sessions to prevent resource leaks.

 ## 📋 **Success Criteria Checklist**

 ### **Deployment Success**
-- [ ] Docker validation passes locally (`./validate_docker.sh`)
+- [✅] Docker validation passes locally (`./validate_docker.sh`)
-- [ ] Cloud Run service deploys without errors
+- [✅] Cloud Run service deploys without errors
-- [ ] Service URL responds to health checks
+- [✅] Service URL responds to health checks
-- [ ] MCP endpoint `/mcp/` returns proper headers
+- [✅] MCP endpoint `/mcp/` returns proper headers

 ### **Basic Functionality**
-- [ ] Remote MCP connection works
+- [✅] Remote MCP connection works
-- [ ] Tool calls execute properly
+- [✅] Tool calls execute properly
-- [ ] Resource access functions
+- [✅] Resource access functions
-- [ ] Basic north star test passes
+- [✅] Basic north star test passes

 ### **Advanced Validation (Next Steps)**
 - [ ] Multi-seed deterministic behavior